icesonata/DictApp/README.md

 # Load Balance
 - Load balancer is designed for model consist of 2 servers.
-- Please run both dictionary server 0 and 1 before running Load Balancer.
+- Run at least 2 server by simply executing sln file by using Ctrl + F5 before starting running Load Balancer.
+- Load Balancer doesn't do neither encryption nor decryption.

 # Note
 - The application is for learning and experiment purposes.
 And I will not hide any error by using try-catch statement.
-- The application are not optimal enough to avoid wasting your machine's resources while running. (but clean afterward)
+- The application are not optimal enough to avoid wasting your machine's resources only while running.
-- CODE values are personal convention.
-- The application has not handle enough error cases yet.
+- The application has not handle enough error cases yet, especially cleaning stage afterward.
-- Load Balancer doesn't have encryption.
-- The application are running on simple Server-Client dictionary mode.
-If you want to try Proxy server or Load Balancer server, read the sentence below.
-- If you only want to experiment simple client-server on this dictionary, go to Global class on Dictionary server 0 or Dictionary server 1, comment line of code which initialize server's port 8888 (9000 to server 1) and uncomment line of code initalize server's port 8080.
-After that, run the server you have just modified click on start button and run client site.
+- Note that by default client will connect to server application at port 8080 so the proxy server and load balancing server are set with port 8080 to suit client's preconfiguration.
+Make sure to consider whether your machine's ports are available or not.
+You can change the code to suit your machine depended on your flexibility.
+- Note that if you don't configure capacity at Server site, it will be automatically set by default value which is equal to 2.
 - If you want to reset Excel local database file, remember to reset index.txt in Records directrory to "1    0" afterward. (there's a tab between 1 and 0)
-- There are still plenty of errors and bugs while closing connections between client and server.
 - The Application belongs to Big-3 team including:
     - **Nguyen Hoang Long**
     - **Nguyen Thanh Tien**